 India’s public education infrastructure is crumbling unable to cope with the rising demands of the millennial population.
 Many education startups have cropped up over the past few years who are trying to address issues facing the sector.
-EduTech Startups in India have managed to raise more than US$ 200 million from Investors over the last two years in their quest to deliver better digital content.
-Learnobytes is one such firm looking to cater to the fast growing On-Demand Digital Content market.
-Read on to find out more about the firm and it’s mission.
+EduTech Startups in India have managed to raise more than US$ 200 million from investors over the last two years in their quest to deliver better digital content.
+Learnobytes is one such firm looking to cater to the fast-growing On-Demand Digital Content market.
+Read on to find out more about the firm and its a mission.

-- Is Micro-content tailored to cater to the Millennial generation who have short attention spans and too much going on all the time?
-How is that better than long form content?
+2. Is Micro-content tailored to cater to the Millennial generation who have short attention spans and too much going on all the time?
+How is that better than long-form content?
 Are there any studies or papers published to verify these claims?

 Learnobytes is a bunch of highly enthusiastic people with profiles ranging from story-tellers, instructional designers to graphic artists, animators and voice-over specialists.
-To explain an idea or concept, first a story is weaved around it, visuals are designed, animations done manually using animation software, voice over is recorded and everything is brought together very beautifully to strike the right chord with the audience.
+To explain an idea or concept, first, a story is weaved around it, visuals are designed, animations are done manually using animation software, voice-over is recorded and everything is brought together very beautifully to strike the right chord with the audience.
 All this is done keeping in mind that each video is bite-sized of 2-5 minutes.

 The animation market encompasses both 2D and 3D animation for educational, entertainment as well as promotional content.
-Animation industry is one of the fastest growing industries globally.
-In India, one of the first landmark animated film was produced by Films Division, Ek Anek and Ekta, a short traditionally animated educational film released in 1974.
+The animation industry is one of the fastest-growing industries globally.
+In India, one of the first landmark animated films was produced by Films Division, Ek Anek and Ekta, a short traditionally animated educational film released in 1974.

-The organization’s goal is to enable at least 50 clients / brands communicate their story to their employees and customers, thus keeping them engaged.
+The organization’s goal is to enable at least 50 clients/brands to communicate their stories to their employees and customers, thus keeping them engaged.
 By 2017, the company will enhance its bouquet of services to cater to the clients’ customer engagement, content and digital marketing needs.